leozulfiu/eink-backend/README.md

 4. Create a data folder and copy the necessary files (calendar at minimum and the mock response) to it
 5. Execute `docker-compose up -d` to start the service with all configured parameters within the file

+Note that since this is an image which does not exist on docker hub, it must be created manually beforehand.

 ## What I learned

 - The date of birth and name are according the GDPR regulations personal data and should be encrypted.